VedantF/LearnAmaskan/README.md

 You can install these by typing them directly into terminal/cmd or through an IDE (like Pycharm)

 To run our prototype translator:
-1. Install the fiftyWordTunedWhisper model in this repository as well as the GUI (Graphical User Interface) file
+1. Install the fiftyWordTunedWhisper model from the following google drive as well as the GUI (Graphical User Interface) file from this repository: https://drive.google.com/drive/folders/1Fcui6xVve7CHNLb_VRPSSBM90ugTQNgS
 2. Open the GUI file in Pycharm (or other IDE) and set the model path to YOUR path for the model (where it downloaded)
 3. Run the GUI file and if all dependencies are there, you should have a 25 word A'mas'kan to English Translator!